jairsan/jairsan.github.io/_posts/2022-11-11_st_system_evaluation.md

 ---

 # Introduction
-TODO change asr model to https://huggingface.co/facebook/wav2vec2-large-960h-lv60 and rerun

 Welcome to the first technical blog post of this page.
 The goal of this post is to provide a general overview of the evaluation process for a standard Speech Translation (ST) setup.
-We will take as a starting point an already trained ASR, as well as an MT one, and we will run both inference and evaluation with them.
-The goal will be to highlight the differences of the ST setup with the standard MT scenario.
-For this, we will focus on English to Spanish translation, using the test set of the Europarl-ST corpus.
+For simplicity, we are going to use pre-trained ASR and MT models instead of training our own.
+The focus will be to highlight the differences of the ST setup with the standard MT scenario.
+For this, we will evaluate English to Spanish translation, using the Europarl-ST test set.

-The actual models used on this post are simple pre-trained models, and there are many ways the results could be improved, both in terms of quality and efficiency.
-In fact, the actual quality results are quite mediocre, but this System performance is not the topic of this blog post, please refer to Appendix A for more information on this.
+There are many improvements that could be applied to this setup, both in terms of quality and efficiency, but this is not today's focus.
+Please refer to Appendix A for a more in-depth discussion about this.

-All the files used for this blog post are available at: https://github.com/jairsan/jairsan_web_experiments/tree/main/2022-11-11_st_system_evaluation
+All the files used for this blog post are available at the [jairsan_web_experiments repo](https://github.com/jairsan/jairsan_web_experiments/tree/main/2022-11-11_st_system_evaluation)

-# Segmentation
+# Speech Translation Evaluation

-## Setup
+# Setup

-I created a conda environment using this https://github.com/jairsan/jairsan_web_experiments/blob/main/2022-11-11_st_system_evaluation/environment.yml, which is the one reccomended by SHAS but using CUDA 11 instead of CUDA 10.
-Then I installed the other software dependencies.
+I created a conda environment using this [environment.yml](https://github.com/jairsan/jairsan_web_experiments/blob/main/2022-11-11_st_system_evaluation/environment.yml), which is the one reccomended by SHAS but with CUDA 10 replaced by CUDA 11.
+Then I installed the other software dependencies:
 ```shell
 conda env create -f environment.yml
 conda activate shas